elastic/elasticsearch-net/readme.md

 ### Upgrading from 5.x to 6.x

 Take a look at the [blog post for the GA release of Elasticsearch.Net and NEST 6.0](https://www.elastic.co/blog/nest-elasticsearch-net-6-0-ga), in addition to the list of breaking changes for [NEST](https://www.elastic.co/guide/en/elasticsearch/client/net-api/6.x/nest-breaking-changes.html) and [Elasticsearch.Net](https://www.elastic.co/guide/en/elasticsearch/client/net-api/6.x/elasticsearch-net-breaking-changes.html).

+### Upgrading from 6.x to 7.x

+More comprehensive details and a blog post coming soon.
+For now, please see the [7.0.0 release notes](https://github.com/elastic/elasticsearch-net/releases/tag/7.0.0).

 # [NEST](https://github.com/elasticsearch/elasticsearch-net/tree/master/src/Nest)